-(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4; the Senior Vice President for Finance and Facilities by authority of Executive Order No. 5; the Vice President for Human Resources by authority of Executive Order No. 9; and the Vice President and Vice Provost for Student Life by authority of Executive Order No. 10)
+(Approved by the Provost and Executive Vice President by authority of Executive Order No. 4; the Senior Vice President for Finance and Facilities by authority of Administrative Order No. 9; the Vice President for Human Resources by authority of Executive Order No. 9; and the Vice President and Vice Provost for Student Life by authority of Administrative Order No. 10)

 The University of Washington does not tolerate child abuse.
 Suspected perpetrators of child abuse, including University employees, volunteers, or students, may be removed from the premises and may be subject to arrest and criminal prosecution.
 Employees, volunteers, or students who engage in child abuse in the workplace, or who use University facilities, property, or resources to engage in child abuse are subject to disciplinary action, including dismissal from employment, engagement, or from educational programs.

 All University employees and volunteers who have reasonable cause to believe that a child has suffered abuse or neglect must immediately report the suspected abuse or neglect to law enforcement or the Department of Social and Health Services as specified in this policy.
 This reporting responsibility is separate from and in addition to the responsibility UW employees have to report complaints of discrimination and/or harassment or sexual harassment they receive in accordance with Executive Order No. 31 or other relevant University policies (See Section 7).